 Climate crisis campaigns and COVID-19 pave the way for a sustainable investing stronghold that is here to stay.

-One of the keys to this significant outperformance is sustainability’s integration with innovative technology (the top performing S&P 500 sector this year) and its low engagement with industrials and energy (this year’s worst performing sector).
+One of the keys to this significant outperformance is sustainability’s integration with innovative technology (the top performing S&P 500 sector last year) and its low engagement with industrials and energy (last year’s worst performing sector).
 New advances in GreenTech are enabling entire societies to reshape themselves in accordance with the world’s rapidly changing circumstances.
-Although these statistics may appear revelatory, at US Capital Global we feel that the marketplace is finally catching up with our own position, and continue to see a lot of interest in this sector in Europe and in the U.S.
+Although these statistics may appear revelatory, at US Capital Global we feel that the marketplace is finally catching up with our own position, and we continue to see a lot of interest in this sector in Europe and in the U.S.

 Forbes recently noted that technology has become the key driver behind the sustainability movement and the bedrock of ESG investing.
 Although this was already the case during last year’s rise of sustainable fund inflows, the pandemic has boosted digitization across all sectors of the economy, strengthening the sustainable investing infrastructure.
 Like the climate crisis, the pandemic has illuminated our vulnerabilities, highlighting the truth that markets do not operate in isolation from the societies and natural environments in which they are situated.
 This shift in consciousness is urging innovators and investors alike to discover and support new ways of restoring and maintaining balance between the human and the natural world.